dzlab/dzlab.github.io/_posts/2018-10-18-sentiment-classification.md

 to simplify we divide everything by the case where class is negative.

 p(c=1/d) / p(c=0/d) = (p( d / c=1) * p(c=1)) / (p( d / c=0) * p(c=0))
+r = log( (ratio of feature f in positive documents / ratio of feature f in negative documents) )

 p(c=1) is the average of the labels, p(c=0) = 1 - p(c=1)
 Naive approach is to consider the probabilities of the words of a document been independent (which is not true), so that we can multiply them together.